IntentArchitect/Intent.Modules/docsProject/articles/UserManual/Domain.md

 This tool supports a dynamic folder structure allowing you store your domain model artifacts in a structure which makes sense to you.

 ### 4. Supporting Model Artifacts
 These would be the extensions to the UML model, namely custom data types, enumerations and stereotype definitions.
+Note these can be manually created or imported by Modules.

 ## Property Window